hadi-mollataheri/react-navbar-app/README.md

 This is an *Responsive Navigation Bar* app that I built with **React.js**.

-**Notice:** The delay is for the first time loading and because of the hight quality images

 **Topics:** State and Context hooks ,TailwindCSS, CSS, Responsive

 I embarked on this project as a series of practice exercises after dedicating a couple of years to learning front-end web development.
 My goal was twofold: to enhance my coding skills and bolster my resume, ultimately preparing myself for the job market.